Johan4839/TicTacToe/NOTES.md

-(!)
-Want to start with an empty board
+✅ Start with an empty board